Rameshmamuduru/simple_java_project/Jenkinsfile.md

         stage('Deploy to PROD') {
             steps {
-                 // Ensure TIME_STAMP is defined in a previous step or here script {
+                 // Ensure TIME_STAMP is defined in a previous step or here. script {
             env.TIME_STAMP = new Date().format("yyyy-MM-dd-HH-mm-ss")
         }